 And I did think it was funny that the late KING KONG LIVES kept coming up throughout the movie.
 After a big action scene Melvin walks over to Chantel and her boyfriend and it seems like he’s going to shoot them, but he just wants to shame them for not planning to return the video.
-For some reason they have it in the car with them and he insists and taking it and returning it before fleeing town
+For some reason they have it in the car with them and he insists on taking it and returning it before fleeing town.

 There’s a subplot about Melvin trying to win over Pam’s parents (Elliott Gould and Lainie Kazan), who disapprove of him because he’s not Jewish.
 Unfortunately his attempt to prepare them a traditional Jewish meal leads to sensual dual chicken-basting with his abductee.
 The GHOST pottery scene, but with meat and kidnapping.